Europe’s Future Revealed

 Daniel answered and said, Blessed be the name of God for ever and ever: for wisdom and might are his: and he changeth the times and the seasons: he removeth kings, and setteth up kings: he giveth wisdom unto the wise, and knowledge to them that know understanding: He revealeth the deep and secret things: he knoweth what is in the darkness, and the light dwelleth with him.
 I thank thee, and praise thee, O thou God of my fathers, who hast given me wisdom and might, and hast made known unto me now what we desired of thee: for thou hast now made known unto us the king’s matter.

-God saved their life by revealing the king’s dream and its interpratation, and Daniel gave God all the credit.
+God saved their lives by revealing the king’s dream and its interpretation, and Daniel gave God all the credit.

 What was the purpose of the dream?